piteronio/mosaic/README.md

 Here max_im and tuning are optional parameters.

 ### max_im
 Suppose there are 1300 images in the "image folder".
 You might want to make a mosaic using merely a 1000 of them.
-Then use
+Then set max_im=1000, i.e.
 ```
 mos.make_mosaic(max_im=1000, tuning=None)
 ```
 ### tuning
-Tuning basically means colour shifting the mosaic towards to the master image.
+Tuning basically means colour shifting the mosaic towards the master image.
 The options are tuning="tuning_1", tuning="tuning_2" or custom tuning.
 For example,
 ```
 mos.make_mosaic(max_im=0, tuning="tuning_1")